aoussou/cs224n/README.md

-My solutions to the CS224n Stanfor course.
+My solutions to the CS224n Stanford course.